ccatherinee/CS262_final/README.md

 # Introduction
 This is a MapReduce Python system/library.
-The newest version of our code can be found in the new folder.
+The newest version of our code can be found in the "new" folder on the main branch.

 # Requirements
 Install the latest version of Python and the dill module (an extension of Python's pickle module) via pip install dill.